floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-and assuming none of the fetch or validation operations failed we will see all of the data printed to the console.
+After running our code, assuming none of the fetch or validation operations failed we will see all of the data printed out

 ---